 Hermit crab and anemone

 These hermit crabs are of the Parapaguridae with anemones on the shells.
 Given the depth, the hermits in these photos are almost certainly of the genus Parapagurus.
 The differences between species are often quite subtle, so it is impossible to say for certain which species are shown.
 There are 4 species of Parapagurus reported from this area.
 They are likely either P. bouvieri or P. andreui, or perhaps even both species.
 Both associate with Epizoanthus spp., but they can occasionally be found in shells where the coelenterate is not as well developed and only partially covers the housing.
-P. pilosimanus is found only in the Atlantic (both sides), and so far have not seen any from the Indian Ocean.
+In this case the larger crab appears to be carrying the smaller one P. pilosimanus is found only in the Atlantic (both sides), and so far have not seen any from the Indian Ocean.

 |Title:||Hermit crab and anemone|